 Maybe you’ve thought about it and thought about it, and now you’re wondering if you really are ready for homeownership.
-Here are five good signs you’re financially ready to make the leap.
+Here are 5 good signs you’re financially ready for the home buying process.

 It’s possible to buy a house with a FICO credit score as low as 620 (and some mortgage types will accept as low as 580), but your mortgage rate will reflect that and cost you more money over the long run.
 Taking the time to clean up your credit, create a history of on-time payments, and pay down debt will help raise your score and qualify you for a better rate.
 Even a tiny percentage difference could mean tens of thousands in savings over the term of your home loan.

 You’ve saved enough to cover a down payment and closing costs.

 The amount of money you’ll need to save for a house will vary depending on several factors, but it’s a good idea to start by learning the down payment requirements for each type of mortgage.
 For example, Conventional Loans will typically require at least a 3% down payment, while FHA Loans require 3.5%.
 If you’re part of the military, a VA Loan requires no down payment.